dustin-anthc/test-wiki-cloning/Standards & Sources/Weatherization-Audit-Requirements.md

 - **How are conductive, convective, and radiative heat losses (or gains) estimated?**

->A detailed description of how AKWarm estimates heat loss can be found in the [[Heat Loss|Space-Heating-and-Cooling-Energy-Calculations#losses]] section, and gains can be found in the [[Heat Gains|Space-Heating-and-Cooling-Energy-Calculations#gains]] section.
+>A detailed description of how AKWarm estimates heat loss can be found in the [[Heat Loss|Space-Heating-and-Cooling-Energy-Calculations#losses]] section, and gains can be found in the [[Heat Gains|Space-Heating-and-Cooling-Energy-Calculations#internal_gains]] section.

 - **How is the energy consumption of heating and cooling equipment estimated during the audit for pre- and post-weatherization?**